PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 > ## Alternative: copy the tutorial without opening an interactive shell
 >
 > The same steps can be performed directly from the host by using `singularity exec`.
-First, inspect the location and contents of the OpenFOAM tutorials directory:
+First, search the OpenFOAM tutorials directory for matching plane-channel cases:
 >
 > ```bash
 > $ singularity exec "$SINGULARITY_IMAGE" \
->     bash -c 'find $FOAM_TUTORIALS -iname "*PlaneChannel*"'
+>     bash -c 'find "$FOAM_TUTORIALS" -iname "*PlaneChannel*"'
 > ```
 > {: .source}
 >
-> The resulting list would look something like this:
+> The output should look something like this:
 >
 > ```text
 > /opt/OpenFOAM/OpenFOAM-v2606/tutorials/incompressible/pimpleFoam/LES/periodicPlaneChannel